algosec/prevasio-cicd-container-security-action/README.md

 ## Prevasio CI/CD Container Security

-AlgoSec’s Prevasio CI/CD Container Security solution is an extensible security plugin platform that provides an automated scan for Dockerfiles, each time a new pull request (PR) is created to the predefined branch in the repository.
+AlgoSec-Prevasio CI/CD Container Security solution is an extensible security plugin platform that provides an automated scan for Docker Containers.
+AlgoSec-Prevasio will build and scan the image as part of the user GitHub repo CI process.

 ### Action parameters
 |Parameter|Description|Required|Default|Type|